ENG-1021 - English Composition I: GT-CO1

 3

-Total Social & Behavioral Sciences Credits 6
+Total Social and Behavioral Sciences Credits 6

-Total Natural & Physical Sciences Credits 8
+Total Natural and Physical Sciences Credits 8

-Please note: if these additional courses are not required for the major at a receiving 4-year institution, they will be applied to the bachelor's degree as elective credit towards graduation.
+Note: If these additional courses are not required for the major at a receiving 4-year institution, they will be applied to the bachelor's degree as elective credit towards graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.

 Total Arts and Humanities 3